 The term ’exceptionally able’ is used in “Exceptionally Able Students – Draft Guidelines For Teachers” (NCCA, 2007) to describe students who require opportunities for enrichment and extension that go beyond those provided for the general cohort of students.

 A working definition of ‘gifted’ that is accepted world-wide in educational and psychological circles is that a ‘gifted’ student shows exceptional ability in one area or more (e.g. mathematical, verbal, spatial, musical, artistic, etc).
 Defining the term ‘exceptional’ is more difficult as the abilities of this group extend in a continuum that renders the identification of an exact cut-off point complex.

 The term ‘gifted’ tends to be reserved for those with an IQ (Intelligence Quotient) greater than 130 on standardised IQ tests, i.e. the top 2% of the population.
 It is important to remember that, although the number of such students decreases as IQ scores of 170 and above are reached, their needs become increasingly acute.
-The SERC Report cautions that adopting a precise cut-off point can have little practical application.
+Adopting a precise cut-off point can have little practical application.